Dennis McKinley

-Dennis L. McKinley (born November 3, 1976) is an American former professional football fullback in the National Football League (NFL) who played for the Arizona Cardinals.
+Dennis L. McKinley (born November 3, 1976) is an American former professional football player who was a fullback for the Arizona Cardinals of the National Football League (NFL).
 He was selected in the sixth round of the 1999 NFL draft.
 He played college football for the Mississippi State Bulldogs.

 During McKinley's NFL tenure he was primarily used on special teams, and he only started 1 game (out of 58) at Fullback in his 4-year career.

 He was arrested for drug trafficking in 2003 and was subsequently released by the Cardinals, McKinley would be found guilty of Conspiracy and 3 Felony drug crimes.

 In 2012, McKinley filed a Workers' compensation claim in California, citing cumulative injury during his time with the Arizona Cardinals.
 His claim was denied by a Workers' Compensation Administrative Law Judge (WCJ).
 In 2013, he was granted reconsideration, however, his claim was once again denied by the Workers' Compensation Appeals Board of California (WCAB), choosing not to exercise their jurisdiction.